 True, you don’t have a product or service yet - but you can share what pain points you are trying to solve for.
 You can communicate about what your company stands for on relevant news issues that come up.

 You can and should build relationships now so that during those critical first months after launch, you are not struggling to find press and influencer contacts.
 At that point you will just be continuing the hype.

 There is a lot of online advice about marketing.
 Often startups, who are operating with tight budgets, believe they can execute marketing in-house (how hard can it be?).
 The true barrier of having this work well, however, is that it takes someone who knows enough to establish what the good advice is.
 That person then needs to set up the marketing plans and ensure they translate effectively to the sales teams.

 Someone needs to blog for your company regularly while employing best practices to ensure the content stands out on search engines.

 Millennials are 247% more likely to be influenced by blogs and social media

 Someone needs to set up and maintain all the appropriate social media channels, ensure content is regularly going out, and engage with your audience.

 More than 1.2 billion people read content on their mobile phones

-Someone needs to ensure your content is optimized for mobile devices and not just the internet or your message may be confusing or too aesthetically boring to read.
+Someone needs to ensure your content is optimized for mobile devices or your message may be confusing or too aesthetically boring to read.